LIT-Protocol/lit-js-sdk/api_docs.md

     *   `params.jwt` **[string][61]** A JWT signed by the LIT network using the BLS12-381 algorithm

-Returns **[boolean][63]** A boolean that represents whether or not the token verifies successfully.
-A "true" result indicates that the token was successfully verified.
+Returns **[Object][60]** An object with 3 keys: "verified": A boolean that represents whether or not the token verifies successfully.
+A true result indicates that the token was successfully verified.  "header": the JWT header.  "payload": the JWT payload which includes the resource being authorized, etc.

 ## findLITs